open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 #### Consumer spans

-"Deliver" spans SHOULD be created for operations of passing messages to the application when those operations are not initiated by the application code (push-based scenarios).
-A "Deliver" span covers the duration of such an operation, which is usually a callback or handler.

 "Receive" spans SHOULD be created for operations of passing messages to the application when those operations are initiated by the application code (pull-based scenarios).

+"Process" spans SHOULD be created for operations of passing messages to the application when those operations are not initiated by the application code (push-based scenarios).
+Such "Process" span covers the duration of such an operation, which is usually a callback or handler.

+"Process" spans MAY be created in addition to "Receive" spans for pull-based scenarios for operations of processing messages.
+Such spans could be created by application code, or by abstraction layers built on top of messaging SDKs.

-"Deliver" or "Receive" spans MUST NOT be created for messages that are pre-fetched or cached by messaging libraries or SDKs until they are forwarded to the caller.
+"Receive" or "Process" spans MUST NOT be created for messages that are pre-fetched or cached by messaging libraries or SDKs until they are forwarded to the caller.

-A single "Deliver" or "Receive" span can account for a single message, for a batch of messages, or for no message at all (if it is signalled that no messages were received).
-For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the message's creation context.
+A single "Process" or "Receive" span can account for a single message, for a batch of messages, or for no message at all (if it is signalled that no messages were received).
+For each message it accounts for, the "Process" or "Receive" span SHOULD link to the message's creation context.

-"Process" spans MAY be created in addition to "Deliver" and "Receive" spans, for operations of processing a single message or a batch of messages.
-For each message it accounts for, the "Process" span MAY link to the creation context of the message.

 "Settle" spans SHOULD be created for every manually or automatically triggered settlement operation.
 A single "Settle" span can account for a single message